fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 ![sphere function](./images/sphere_function.jpg){ width=250px }{#fig:sphere-function}

 - `wave function`: unimodal function suitable for single objective optimization.
-The function does not admit a single optimum, however the fitness increases as long as $x$ approaches to $-\infty$.
+The function does not admit a single optimum, however the fitness decreases as long as $x$ approaches to $-\infty$.
 The wave function is defined as follows:

 $$ f(x,y) = x^3 + y^2 $${#eq:wave-function}